jishansharif/calscanner/README.md

 # calscanner
-Count your caloric food intake with one click
+Count your caloric food intake with one click!

+# Compile Instructions
+TBD